for both Conference Papers and Proposals for Ph.D. and Early Career Symposium

 This conference, possibly the first of a series, is aimed at gathering scholars from different literature streams interested in highlighting the mechanisms through which hybridity is created and sustained.
 To give more substance to the debate we asked key scholars in the field –among them Johanna Mair, Anne Claire Pache, Guido Palazzo, Tommaso Ramus and Ute Stephan, who already accepted our invitation- to join us and present their work.
-To give more visibility to the research discussed at the conference, we proposed to the Journal of Business Ethics, one of the leading journals in the field, to create a Thematic Symposium on these themes linked to the conference.
+We are also showcasing at the conference a Thematic Symposium of Journal of Business Ethics on related issues, with the title: 'Social Enterprises: walking ethically on the edge between economic performance and social and environmental impact'.